sanjosh/smallprogs/basic/array/sets_arrays/README.md

 ### Fenwick or BIT

  leftmost bit (i) = i & -i
- add and sub this to get paretn
+ add and sub this to get parent

 https://www.geeksforgeeks.org/binary-indexed-tree-or-fenwick-tree-2/